psmithiv/nioc/README.md

 Additionaly, there are two other properties that may also be specified on the bean object: 'config' and 'postConstruct'.

 #### "config"
-If the node.js module is a javascript class (typeof exports = module.exports === 'function'), NIoc will create a new instance of the module/class and pass the value of the config property as an attribute to the method specified.
+NIoc will create a new instance of the module and pass the value of the config property as an attribute to the method specified.

 ```js
 {